-We believe in an ethos which is ordered, structured and predictable.
+We believe in an ethos which is ordered, structured and predictable, we address this simply through ensuring our whole school site follows the values of being Respectful, being Resilient, and being in the Right Place/Time.
 This promotes a positive environment and purposeful opportunities and experiences which are of paramount importance in the growth, development, and welfare of pupils.
 As such:

-- We manage behaviour consistently in a safe, supportive, and stimulating environment. - Teaching and learning is given a high priority. - We endeavour to foster a sense of community in which individuals have mutual trust and respect for each other. - The school's ethos is affected by all the activities, inside and outside the classroom; therefore, a meaningful curriculum will include an emphasis on non-academic social learning, which is often delivered through the Identity Curriculum, incorporating PSHE, SMSC, RSE and CIAG and therapeutic intervention. - The support and understanding of colleagues and the sharing of agreed strategies for handling difficult behaviour is important.
-Therefore, training is vitally important. - The ethos of the school is dependent upon the quality of relationships at all levels: between staff [within education and between care and education], between staff and students, using appropriate, understandable language and between students.
-There is always a willingness to listen and understand, good adult modelling and a commitment to develop self-esteem and adhere to high standards.
+- We manage behaviour consistently in a safe, supportive, and stimulating environment and given the tools to become resilient learners and to recover quickly from difficult issues, that may have affected them and others around them. - Teaching and learning is given a high priority and children are encouraged to be in the right place/time. - We endeavour to foster a sense of community in which individuals have mutual trust and respect for each other. - The school's ethos is affected by all the activities, inside and outside the classroom; therefore, a meaningful curriculum will include an emphasis on non-academic social learning, which is often delivered through the Identity Curriculum, incorporating PSHE, SMSC, RSE and CIAG and therapeutic intervention. - The support and understanding of colleagues and the sharing of agreed strategies for handling difficult behaviour is important.
+Therefore, training is vitally important, these training opportunities include therapy intervention sessions on working with children with specific SEN, and modules for learning and extended learning opportunities via the school's Learning and Development Portal. - The ethos of the school is dependent upon the quality of relationships at all levels: between staff [within education and between care and education], between staff and students, using appropriate, understandable language and also between students.
+There is always a willingness to listen and understand, good adult modelling and a commitment to develop self-esteem and adhere to high standards. - When considering sanctions for negative behaviours, all staff should take into account the nature of the behaviour but importantly the reasons behind the behaviour, such as a child's current mental health concerns, whether they are being.
+Childadviceaware.org suggests that the reasons for many high-level tariff incidents that could even potentially lead to fixed term exclusions, are due to unresolved and ongoing mental health concerns, which manifest in physical negative behaviours.